nagyist/tao-user-guide/src/3.0/take-a-tour/view-your-results.md

 # View Your Results

->The last of your students have submitted their tests and the window for submitting further attempts has closed.
-Now it's time to see how your test-takers did.
+>The last of your students have submitted their Tests and the window for submitting further attempts has closed.
+Now it's time to see how your Test-takers did.

 **Step 1:** In the Assessment Builder Bar, select Results.